Jajang: Training

-In 636 Jajang traveled to China to study under the great Buddhist masters of the Tang Dynasty China, for seven years becoming a taeguksa (Great Noble Priest) upon returning, receiving the highest honors from Queen Seondeok.
+In 636 Jajang traveled to China to study under the great Buddhist masters of the Tang dynasty China, for seven years becoming a taeguksa (Great Noble Priest) upon returning, receiving the highest honors from Queen Seondeok.

 Treasures

 When Jajang returned from China he was given invaluable holy treasures: a fragment of the original Sakyamuni Buddha's skull, a wooden begging-bowl and monastic-robe of Buddha, and 100 of the Buddha's "sarira" (pearl or crystal-like bead-shaped objects that are purportedly found among the cremated ashes of Buddhist spiritual masters).

 Reputation

-Because of his sharp mind he was repeatedly requested by the King to take a position of responsibility at court.
-Jajang repeatedly refused these requests so finally the King issued an ultimatum: "If you do not accept this official position I offer, I will have your head severed for disobedience."
-Jajang replied "I would rather die keeping the commandments of Buddha for one day than live for a hundred years while breaking them."
-The King seeing the wisdom in Jajang's reply relented allowing Jajang to remain a monk.
+Because of his astute mind, he was repeatedly requested by the King to take a position of responsibility at court.
+Jajang repeatedly refused these requests, so finally the exasperated King issued an ultimatum: "If you do not accept this official position I offer, I will have your head severed for disobedience."
+Jajang replied, "I would rather die keeping the commandments of Buddha for one day than live for a hundred years while breaking them."
+The King saw the wisdom in Jajang's reply and relented allowing Jajang to remain a monk.